Palak paneer

 10. Serve with whole-grain chapati or brown rice.

-Storage: Store any leftover palak paneer in the refrigerator and consume it within 2 days.
+Storage: Store any leftover palak paneer in the refrigerator and eat within 2 days.

 Nutritional information